Here’s what you need to know to execute a show-stopping geotargeting campaign

 In this guide, we will give an overview of geotargeting, how it works, when it works best (and doesn’t), how much it costs, and how to get started.

-Over the past few decades, marketers have used the term “geotargeting” to mean different things.
+Over the past several years, marketers have used the term “geotargeting” to mean different things.
 One of the term’s earliest uses implied sending direct mail to homes in specific zip codes, reaching an audience where they lived.
-Marketers also combined this zip code location targeting with the demographic information associated with that zipcode.
+Marketers also combined this zip code location targeting with the demographic information associated with that zip code.

 How Does Geotargeting Work?